 NOTE Computations involving time values before and after roll-over may yield unexpected results.

-— Ensure that any code operates correctly in any scenario involving time jumps (such as leap seconds, time corretions, time zones and daylight savings time).
+— Ensure that any code operates correctly in any scenario involving time jumps (such as leap seconds, time corrections, time zones and daylight savings time).

 Time drift and jitter [CDJ]